4th Annual JOYRIDE150 WOMEN’S WEEKEND – JAN 31 – FEB 1, 2015

 A: ANY LEVEL of rider is welcome at Joyride.
 In fact we ENCOURAGE riders of all levels (even ones who can’t ride!) to come and improve their bike skills.
 That is what we built this place for.
 Not just for the pros, not just for the experienced – for EVERYONE!!!
 The Women’s Weekend is especially designed to help reduce the intimidation factor of riding here.
 So come, don’t be nervous, and ride what you feel comfortable with at your own pace!
 There is NO PRESSURE to do anything…you can just ride around all weekend if wish.

-If your question is not answered here, drop me a line at firstname.lastname@example.org and I’ll get back to you ASAP.
+If your question is not answered here, please contact firstname.lastname@example.org and we’ll get back to you ASAP.

 PARK MAP & CLINICS: